simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-remote.md

     If a requested context (e.g., from an SP behind a proxy) matches a key in this array, it is replaced by the value before the request is sent.
 The value can be a single string, an array of strings, or an empty string/array to drop the context entirely (falling back to standard login).
+    For a detailed flow diagram of how this mapping works, see the [SP configuration reference](./saml:sp).

 :   Note that this option also exists in the SP configuration.
 This
     entry in the IdP-remote metadata overrides the option in the